bihealth/seasnap-pipeline/documentation/quickstart.md

 Be warned, DE pipeline is much more tricky to run than the mapping pipeline.
 But you already know it.

+## Quick start to the DE pipeline

+ 1. Edit the `DE_config.yaml` file.
+Make sure that the `in_path_pattern` matches files which were produced by the mapping pipeline.
+Which files are these depends on whether you want to take the count data from STAR,

 ## Initial steps